Form 8960: How to calculate the net investment income tax

 This exclusion is why the NIIT does not simply add 3.8% to everyone's tax rate above the threshold.
 A surgeon earning $400,000 entirely from wages owes no NIIT.
 A retiree with $400,000 in dividend and capital gain income owes NIIT on the full amount above the threshold.

-Form 8960 calculates the tax on the lesser of two amounts
+How does Form 8960 calculate the NIIT, and why is the tax based on the lesser of two numbers?

 Part I calculates your net investment income.
 List your investment income by category: interest, dividends, annuities, rental income, capital gains, and other investment income.
 Then subtract investment expenses that are properly allocable to that income, such as investment interest expense, investment advisory fees (to the extent still deductible), and state and local taxes on investment income.